the geographic nature of population and public health

 I highly recommend this course to all in population health - from analysts and city planners to physicians and veterinarians.
 The power of GIS to put "place" into the population health equation is a powerful tool.
 This course illuminates this exceptionally."
-C. Rymes, D.V.M., M.Sc,.
-Amycus Environmental Inc.

 Using mobile devices in online courses